curlconverter/curlconverter/README.md

 Features:

-- Knows about all of curl's 300 or so arguments, including deleted ones, but most are ignored
+- Knows about all 250 of curl's arguments, as well as the deleted ones, but most are ignored
 - Implements a lot of curl's argument parsing logic
-  - Multiple short arguments passed together, for example `-OvXPOST` instead of `-O -v -X POST`
+  - `-OvXPOST` instead of `-O -v -X POST`
   - `--data @filename` generates code that reads that file
-  - `--data @-` generates code that reads from stdin (or piped file/input)
+  - `--data @-` generates code that reads from stdin (or the piped file/input)
 - Understands most Bash syntax
   - [ANSI-C quoted strings](https://www.gnu.org/software/bash/manual/bash.html#ANSI_002dC-Quoting) (which "Copy as cURL" [can output](https://github.com/ChromeDevTools/devtools-frontend/blob/2ad2f0713a0bb5f025facd064d4e0bebc3afd33c/front_end/panels/network/NetworkLogView.ts#L2150))
   - Piped file or input (such as [heredocs](https://www.gnu.org/software/bash/manual/bash.html#Here-Documents))